DoctorWkt/FUZIX/Kernel/platform/platform-rosco-r2/README.md

 `Kernel/dev/devsd_discard.c`.
 However, the kernel complains about timeouts and retries when I try to use the SD card as the root filesystem.
 I need help here to get this to work.

+## CH375 USB

+This works and I can boot to a `root` login, login an run commands.
+I suspect that disk writes are not working perfectly yet.
+I literally got it to run a few minutes ago.

+If you have the CH375 expansion board, then just copy the `sdcard.img` file to it.
+At boot time, the CH375 device should appear as `hdb` with two partitions.
+Boot off `hdb2`.